 French drain vs surface drain and the one choice that saves your Houston foundation

-Watching your backyard transform into a private lake after a twenty-minute Houston thunderstorm is a gut-punch.
-In neighborhoods like The Heights or Summerwood, we see this cycle constantly.
-You’re standing on your patio, watching the water creep closer to your back door, wondering if your foundation is about to become the next victim of the "April Deluge."
-At this point, the debate usually narrows down to two options: a French drain vs a surface drain.
+Watching your backyard turn into a private lake after a twenty-minute Houston thunderstorm is a gut-punch.
+In neighborhoods like The Heights and Summerwood, we see this cycle constantly.
+You stand on the patio watching water creep closer to the back door, wondering whether poor drainage is starting to threaten your foundation, lawn, or outdoor living space.
+At that point, the question usually comes down to two options: a French drain vs. a surface drain.

 Quick takeaway

-• Surface Drains: Use these for pooling water on patios, driveways, or low spots in the lawn.
+• Surface drains: Best for pooling water on patios, driveways, walkways, and low spots in the lawn.

 In this guide